-The Services and Service Levels Inventory as attached to this policy shall serve as the basis for the development of the proposed budget.
+The Services and Service Levels Inventory shall serve as the basis for the development of the proposed budget.
 Council shall review the Services and Service Levels Inventory annually and make any amendments to services and service levels prior to the development of the proposed budget for the year in which the amendments are to be implemented.